Yio Chu Kang Secondary School

 St. Andrew's Autism Centre

-The Colours Project retail items feature artwork or designs adapted from artwork by students and clients at SAAC.
-Our current range includes a variety of thermos flasks and mugs, and eco-friendly luggage tags.
+Under SAAC's Colours Project, items featuring artworks or designs adapted from artworks by students and clients at SAAC are retailed.
+The current range includes a variety of thermos flasks and mugs, and eco-friendly luggage tags.

 THE EVERYDAY REVOLUTION

-TER Enterprise Pte Ltd ( or "The Everyday Revolution") is a social enterprise focus on working with young adults with disabilities who are able to do any form of artworks and handicrafts.
-TER mission is to help incorporate their designs into lifestyle merchandise.
+TER Enterprise Pte Ltd (or "The Everyday Revolution") is a social enterprise focuses on working with young adults with disabilities who are able to do any form of artworks and handicrafts.
+TER aims to help incorporate their designs into lifestyle merchandise and to source for commission works.

 The Animal Project